ofirs22/url-shortener/README.md

    BASE_SHORTENED_URL = the base url to concatonate to the short url

-:) Hope you enjoy itץ
+:) Hope you enjoy it.